Click here to Skip to main content

 Australia Australia

-Matt has over 6 years .NET and SQL Server development experience.
-Before getting into .Net, he worked on a number of systems, ranging from the largest ATM network in The Netherlands to embedded software in advanced Wide Area Networks.
+Matt has over 9 years .NET and SQL Server development experience.
+Before getting into .Net, he worked on a number of systems, ranging from the largest ATM network in The Netherlands to embedded software in advanced Wide Area Networks and the largest ticketing web site in Australia.
 He has lived and worked in Australia, The Netherlands, Slovakia and Thailand.

-He recently wrote a book, ASP.NET Performance Secrets (www.packtpub.com/asp-net-site-performance-secrets/book) in which he shows in clear and practical terms how to quickly find the biggest bottlenecks holding back the performance of your web site, and how to then remove those bottlenecks.
+He is the author of the book ASP.NET Performance Secrets (www.amazon.com/ASP-NET-Site-Performance-Secrets-Perdeck/dp/1849690685) in which he shows in clear and practical terms how to quickly find the biggest bottlenecks holding back the performance of your web site, and how to then remove those bottlenecks.
 The book deals with all environments affecting a web site - the web server, the database server and the browser.
-Buy a copy today for yourself or for your developers.

 Comments and Discussions